atulloh/oddball/v2/build-log.md

 #### Painting

 I did similar to my last build, but skipped the primer.
 I did two to three coats of "hunter green", and two coats of clear coat (satin).
 I used Rust-Oleum; it was only slightly more expensive, but in my previous build I'd found it sprayed better and gave a better colour that some of the cheaper brand I'd tried.
+I rushed it a little, trying to fit it in with weather and two small chilren's sleep patterns, so it wasn't quite as neat as my v1 build.

 <figure>
   <img src="{{site.baseurl}}/assets/images/print-taped.jpg" alt="Taped prints"/>